-While Ladakh looks nothing short of a white wonderland in Winters, a road trip to Leh Ladakh remains impossible due to heavy snow.
+While Ladakh looks nothing short of a white wonderland in winter, a road trip to Leh Ladakh remains impossible due to heavy snow.
 Ladakh’s temperature during the months of November to March drops as low as -14 degree Celsius.
 Major connecting roads are closed down at this time.
 However, you can make the most of subzero temperatures and go for the famous frozen river Chadar Trek.

 So easily the best time to visit Leh Ladakh begins in June.
-It is now that the summer sun shines bright in the vivid landscapes and sheets of snow melt into beautiful pristine lakes.
+It is now that the summer sun shines bright in the vivid landscapes, and sheets of snow melt into beautiful pristine lakes.

 The Peak season to visit Leh is from July-September.
 During this time, tourism in Ladakh is in its full glory.
 You can witness the best panoramas and also attend the local Ladakhi festivals.

 Winter begins to seep in again in the regions of Leh Ladakh in October.
 There is a drop in the number of visitors and also tourism facilities.
-However, you might be able to find some cheap deals during this offseason!
+However, you might be able to find some cheap deals during this off-season!